-There are a few different ways you can network, and these are virtually, in-person and via social media.
+There are a few different ways you can network, and these are virtual, in-person and via social media.
 They all work very differently, but there are some basics to make sure you’re getting the most out of networking.

 - Keep in touch with as many of your previous co-workers, classmates, teachers and managers as you can.
 You never know when you could be useful to them, or when they could help you.

 - Make sure you are networking with purpose.
 When you reach out to people make sure you give a reason for connecting.
 You could start off by saying something like “Hi my name is ____ and we met at ____.
 I’d love to hear more from you, are you available for a talk at any point to discuss ___?”
 By doing this you are also more likely to get a response.